Jane F. Maddox, D.V.M., Ph.D.

 - 2000-present - Assistant Professor, Pharmacology & Toxicology, Michigan State University

-My research has evolved from an inflammation/arachidonic acid metabolites/antioxidant focus to inflammation/drug-related liver injury.
-The focus of recent studies is the exacerbation of acetaminophen-induced injury by a small, non-injurious dose of lipopolysaccharide (LPS, derived from E. coli).
-The inflammatory response induced by LPS appears to potentiate the toxicity of acetaminophen and we are examining the mechanisms leading to this injury in mouse models at the cellular and molecular levels.
+My research evolved from an inflammation/arachidonic acid metabolite/antioxidant focus to inflammation/drug-related liver injury.
+The focus of my studies at MSU was the exacerbation of acetaminophen and other drug-induced injury by a small, non-injurious dose of lipopolysaccharide (LPS, derived from E. coli).
+The inflammatory response induced by LPS appears to potentiate the toxicity of acetaminophen and other drugs.
+We examined the mechanisms leading to this injury in mouse models at the cellular and molecular levels.
 These studies may help determine the causes of drug-induced idiosyncratic reactions in people.

 Selected Achievements since 2001